Dexus/iris-keycloak/README.md

 how to handle dependencies and structure projects are big topics in the Go community.
 We've liked using Gin for its speed, accessibility, and usefulness in developing microservice architectures.
-In creating Gin-OAuth2, we wanted to take fuller advantage of Gin's capabilities and help other devs do likewise.
+In creating iris-OAuth2, we wanted to take fuller advantage of Gin's capabilities and help other devs do likewise.

-Gin-Keycloak is expressive, flexible, and very easy to use.
+Iris-Keycloak is expressive, flexible, and very easy to use.
 It allows you to:
 - do OAuth2 authorization based on the JWT Token
 - create router groups to place Keycloak authorization on top, using HTTP verbs and passing them
 - more easily decouple services by promoting a "say what to do, not how to do it" approach